BREATHE IN, 2015.

 Running is an interesting sport for several reasons.
 It is cheap, accessible at any age, effective for a loss of weight, freedom of hours, wide range of places, etc.

-How, as a product designer, can I motivate refractory people to run?
+How, can I motivate refractory people to run?

 The running basis is essential to know how to run properly to avoid injuries.
 It is important to roll up the foot in the right way, adopt the good posture and find the breathing rhythm.
 My objective was to focus on the breathing learning process to help people to find their breathing rhythm and type.